 , where the relaxation factor N is given by Table 4.6.2.1A-1.
 Otherwise the requirements defined for the configured DRX cycle length in Section 4.6.2.1 shall apply.

+The UE is allowed to measure NRSRP level of the serving NB-IoT cell on non-anchor where the UE performs paging message reception provided that the same conditons in section 4.6.2.1 are met.

-The UE shall further meet the requirements in section 4.6.2.1 during time period T0 after following occasions:
+.The UE shall further meet the requirements in section 4.6.2.1 during time period T0 after following occasions:

 - after the end of reception of latest paging message, or